mikrono/tModLoaderWiki_kr_ko/Geometry.md

 // Another approach
 Vector2 speed = Utils.RandomVector2(Main.rand, -1f, 1f);
 ```
 On first glance, this seems like it should work fine, but this approach actually has a strange distribution that may be unwanted, it actually can generate vectors longer than intended extending out towards the corners of an imaginary square.
+In the image and gif below, note the odd shape that forms.
 ![](https://i.imgur.com/rmPZlwk.png)
 ![](https://thumbs.gfycat.com/LightCircularBluefish-size_restricted.gif)